The World as a Global Village

 Training Programme Plan

 Focus group: The training programme is offered for junior/senior managers.
-The training focuses on the management team because in order to disseminate knowledge and culturally-conscious practice, the management team plays important team in promoting such behaviours and acts as an example for other employers to follow.
+The training focuses on the management team because in order to disseminate knowledge and culturally-conscious practice, the management team plays an important team in promoting such behaviours and acts as an example for other employers to follow.

 Proposed location: The training is proposed to take place in Hoi An Ancient Town, Quang Nam Province, Vietnam.
 In recent years, Vietnam has become a new emerging destination among tourists and companies around the world.
 Hoi An Ancient Town is designated as one of the World’s Cultural Heritage Sites, which is known for its history, culture and tradition.
 It is also considered an expat paradise where many expatriates from many countries choose to reside permanently or for a long period.